connor11528/cs-fundamentals/README.md

 - **Codility Solutions** - https://www.martinkysel.com/codility-solutions/ - One engineer's solutions to the codility.com problem sets.

+- **codewars** - https://www.codewars.com/ - Achieve mastery through challenge.
+Improve your skills by training with others on real code challenges

 - **LeetCode** - https://leetcode.com/ - Pick from an expanding library of more than 190 questions, code and submit your solution to see if you have solved it correctly.
 It is that easy!

 - **Testdome** - https://www.testdome.com/Tests - Get certified and prove your knowledge
 to potential employers.
 Score well on one of our public tests, and you will get a free certificate of achievement.

-- **InterviewBit** - https://www.interviewbit.com/ - Practice Coding Interview Questions.
-Give us time and we get you the job you deserve.

 - **CodeEval** - https://www.codeeval.com/ - Find out how you rate against top coders.
 Unlock awesome startup jobs and hacker deals.